 The Victorian Schools Games and Apps Challenge 2018

 By submitting an entry to The Victorian Schools Games and Apps Challenge (“the Challenge”), the entrant (“you”) agree/s to the following Terms and Conditions:

-- A digital portfolio using one of the three templates, which details the overall production process from beginning to end and includes a link to the online storage place of the Game or App created for the Challenge.
+• A design brief using one of the templates provided, which details the overall production process from beginning to end and includes a link to the online storage place of the Game or App created for the Challenge.
+(Storage suggestion: FUSE)

 1. Entrants are responsible for all programming code, audio and visual content unless it is supplied as part of the software used.
 All entrants must adhere to the licence agreements for any software used in creating the game.
 All entrants must clearly identify any intellectual property (code, visual or audio components) derived from the software packages used in the creation of their game or app.
 If code has been taken from collaborative spaces such as online forums, this must be acknowledged and the appropriate link provided.

 2. Entrants are responsible for the creation of all audio and visual content in the work they submit to the Challenge (including music) and for obtaining licences/permission for any audio and visual material created by another person/organisation and used in the work.
 It is the responsibility of the entrant to get evidence in writing that the original content creator has licensed any audio and/or visual content not created by the entrant.
 The entrant may be required to provide the Challenge with such evidence if requested.

 3. Entries submitted with third-party audio or visual content, without evidence of third-party licence, may be excluded from the exhibition.